Tenants and Owners Development Corporation

 Tenants and Owners Development Corporation, also known as TODCO, is a nonprofit organization that owns eight low-income apartment buildings in the South of Market neighborhood of San Francisco, California.
 Founded to oppose the redevelopment of the Yerba Buena corridor, the organization is a prominent and influential opponent of housing construction in San Francisco.

-John Elberling, the president of TODCO, joined the group in 1978 In 2021, the San Francisco Chronicle wrote that Eberling's "power to shape what does and does not get built in the South of Market has grown in recent years as he has spent freely on propositions, polling, lobbying and lawsuits."
-Elberling lives rent-free in one of TODCO's affordable housing units, despite the fact that his salary is four times higher than the income he would need to qualify for the building.
-He also owns a 2,938-square-foot house in Sebastopol, in Sonoma County, California.

 History

+TODCO was founded in 1971 as a coalition of South of Market tenants and building owners.
+It was formed in response to redevelopment of the Yerba Buena corridor.

 In the 1980s and 1990s, TODCO built a set of low-income apartment buildings, concentrated on Sixth Street.
+Following this, TODCO redeveloped single-room-occupancy hotels on the street.
+In 1998, it completed a 24 unit development called The Leland Apartments for people with disabilities.

-Since the early 2000s, the organization has not built more housing, but remains active in local politics.
+Since the early 2000s, the organization has not built more housing, but remains active in local advocacy.
 The organization derives resources from the rising value of its properties, a consequence of skyrocketing property prices in San Francisco.
 The organization has used these resources to lobby against housing construction, as well as fund various other propositions.
 The organization has been criticized for using the windfalls of its operation on political advocacy rather than on its properties and resident services.

 In 2015, TODCO supported a proposal to ban the construction of market-rate housing in the Mission District.